-1957: Buddy Holly recorded “That’ll Be The Day” for the second time at Norman Petty’s studio in Clovis, New Mexico after first recording the song in Nashville in July of 1956.
+1957: Buddy Holly recorded “That’ll Be The Day” for the second time at Norman Petty’s studio in Clovis, New Mexico after first recording the song in Nashville in July 1956.
 Holly’s contract with Decca Records prohibited him from re-recording any of the songs from the Nashville sessions for five years, even if Decca never released them.
 To evade this restriction, producer Norman Petty credited the Crickets as the artist on the re-recording of “That’ll Be the Day,” which Holly sold to Brunswick Records.
 When Decca Records’ got wind of the deal, they tried to sue Brunswick, only to realize that Brunswick Records was a subsidiary of Decca.
 Decca re-signed Holly to another of its subsidiaries, Coral Records, giving him two recording contracts with the company.
-Recordings with the Crickets were subsequently issued by Brunswick Holly’s solo record were put out by Coral.
+Recordings with the Crickets were subsequently issued by Brunswick.
+Holly’s solo records were put out by Coral.
 The Brunswick recording of “That’ll Be The Day,” released on the Crickets’ debut album, “The ‘Chirping’ Crickets” in late November of 1965, became Holly’s biggest hit, reaching #2 on the US singles charts.

 1963: Small Chicago-based label Vee Jay Records released “Please Please Me,” the Beatles’ first single issued in the US.
 On the first pressing of the 45 rpm disc, the band’s name was misspelled as “Beattles.”

-1964: The Beatles finished recording “Can’t Buy Me Love” and the single’s B-side “You Can’t Do That” and began working on “And I Love Her” and “I Should Have Known Better” at EMI Studios in London.
+1964: The Beatles finished recording “Can’t Buy Me Love” and the single’s B-side, “You Can’t Do That,” and began working on “And I Love Her” and “I Should Have Known Better” at EMI Studios in London.

-1966: The Yardbirds released their single “Shapes of Things” backed with “Mister, You’re a Better Man Than I,” heralding the dawn of the psychedelic era in British rock.
+1966: The Yardbirds released the single “Shapes of Things” backed with “Mister, You’re a Better Man Than I,” heralding the dawn of the psychedelic era in British rock.
 “Shapes of Things” peaked at #3 in the UK and #10 in Canada and the US, where it remained on the charts throughout the spring of 1966, making its final appearance on the Billboard Hot 100 in mid-June.

-1972: Paul McCartney and Wings released their debut single “Give Ireland Back to the Irish,” written by Paul and wife Linda in response to the January 30th incident known as “Bloody Sunday,” in which British soldiers in Northern Ireland shot and killed thirteen unarmed Irish republican protesters during a peaceful protest march against internment (and injured fifteen others).
+1972: Paul McCartney and Wings released their debut single, “Give Ireland Back to the Irish.”
+The song was written by Paul and wife Linda in response to the January 30th incident known as “Bloody Sunday,” in which British soldiers in Northern Ireland shot and killed thirteen unarmed Irish republican protesters during a peaceful protest march against internment (and injured fifteen others).
 Despite having never released an overtly political song before, McCartney and the band were keen to voice their outrage at the killings and recorded the track two days later at Abbey Road Studios in London.
 It was the band’s first song to include Irish guitarist Henry McCullough.
 The record was banned from broadcast in the UK by the BBC and other organizations and was ignored by radio programmers in the US.
 The single peaked at #16 on the UK chart and #21 on the US Billboard Hot 100, but topped the national chart in Ireland.

 1985: After its release in the UK the previous September, Sade’s single “Smooth Operator” was released in the US.
-It became her first top 10 hit in America, peaking at #5 on the Billboard Hot 100.
+It became their first top 10 hit in America, peaking at #5 on the Billboard Hot 100.

-George Harrison, singer, songwriter, and lead guitarist for the Beatles, member of the Traveling Wilburys, and a solo artist, was born in Liverpool, England in 1943.
+George Harrison, singer, songwriter, lead guitarist for the Beatles, member of the Traveling Wilburys, and a solo artist, was born in Liverpool, England in 1943.

 Elkie Brooks, singer with Dada and Vinegar Joe and a solo artist, was born Elaine Bookbinder in Broughton, Salford, Lancashire, England in 1945.